jasonbhalla/slides-to-cheat-sheet/README.md

   - `4` and `3` for older slides

 - `trim_pt.left`, `bottom`, `right`, `top`
-  How much to crop off each slide **before** placing it in the handout.
+  How much to crop off each slide **before** placing it in the output.
+  For example, if all slides have the same extra whitespace, you may want to trim it to allow the content to be bigger.
   Units are **points**.
   `72 points = 1 inch`.
   Use `0` if you do not want any cropping.